parsa-ahmadi-nasab-emran-temple-owl/CIS3207/Project-4/README.md

       when the file with name doesn't exist when the file is currently open(there exists at least one open file descriptor that is associated with this file)
 - int fs_mkdir(char* name);
-    It attempts to create a directory with the name name.
+    It will have its own fs_mkdir.c file.
+(For organization purposes) It attempts to create a directory with the name name.
     It returns 0 on success.
     It returns -1 on failure: